yusuf963/house/README.md

     `python manage.py sqlmigrate listings 0001`
 4. to add the new schema/table/models  to the database run the command `python manage.py migrate`

+## •••••••••• create Superuser •••••••••••••
+1. create a superuser
+2. run the command below to create a superuser
+`python manage.py createsuperuser`
+3. you will be asked for the username, email, and password
+4. enter the username, email, and password
+5. you will be asked to confirm the password
+6. enter the password again